 The Commission has a challenging and important assignment, the result of which could have lasting impact on our nation’s ability to fully utilize the potential of this carbon free source of energy.
 I am honored to join in this effort.

 Susan Eisenhower has spent many years working on issues related to energy and nuclear power.
-For more information on her work in the nuclear area, click here.
+Read more about Ms. Eisenhower’s work in the nuclear area.